devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 #### Deployment

-It gives the details for deployment
+It gives the details for deployment.

 | Key | Description |
 | :--- | :--- |